marcelpatrick/IsaacLab-Hello-World/README.md

 # 2- Run Template Tasks in Internal Projects
 .
 Run template tasks that come inside the IsaacSim template project cloned from GitHub (internal project) .
+These tasks don't yet train the robots (no reinforcement learning workflow behind them).
+These scripts just demonstrate opening IsaacSim and running a virtual simulation: renders an environment, moves robotcs or assets around etc. Still no training.

+.
 Navigate to ```C:\Users\[YOUR USER]\IsaacLab```

 .
 Run template task demos available in the repo: